vvkorz/mondrian/README.md

 - The result are two new Mondrian Processes `MP(lambda_new, x0, x1, y0, y_new)` and `MP(lambda_new, x0, x1, y_new, y1)`.
 - The algorithm then runs recursively for the two new Mondrian Processes with `horizontal=false`, meaning that the following partition will be made vertically.
+- For `lambda_new` the recursion stops and all previously made partitions (rectangles) are returned in a single data type.
+To prevent large data sets being passed around between recursions, the algorithm works with pointers, reading data directly from memory and altering it there.

 ### References